Making complex projects clear with spatial data

 -

-Energy: Reformat mapping outputs to show project sites, impacts, and engagement context
+Energy: Reformat material to show project sites, impacts, and engagement context

 -